Understanding Baltimore’s Regulations On Leaving Homes Vacant: A Guide For Homeowners

 For how long can I vacate my property in Baltimore, MD

 Make sure all of your utilities are being handled correctly.
-You might want to turn off the water to avoid leaks or pipe bursts, and keep the heat at a low level in the winter to avoid damage from freezing.
+You might want to turn off the water to avoid leaks or pipe bursts, and keep the heat low in the winter to avoid damage from freezing.
 Put strong locks on all doors and windows to keep people out, and use timed lighting systems to make it look like someone is home, which will discourage people from breaking in.

 The Role of Technology in Monitoring Vacant Houses